keyboardcrunch/SentinelOne-ATTACK-Queries/queries.md

 ###  T1574.001 DLL Search Order Hijacking
 Atomics: [T1574.001](https://github.com/redcanaryco/atomic-red-team/blob/master/atomics/T1574.001/T1574.001.md)

-Detection of DLL Search for AMSI bypass.
+Detection of DLL search order hijack for AMSI bypass.
 Search order bypasses can target more than AMSI, so this can be expanded upon greatly by switching the `ContainsCIS` to `In Contains Anycase(dll list)`.

 ```
 (FileFullName ContainsCIS "amsi.dll" AND FileFullName Does Not ContainCIS "System32") AND EventType = "File Creation"